rowanmanning/dotfiles/README.md

 Custom Commands
 ---------------

-You can create a `~/.extra` file for things like git author name.
+You can create an `~/.extra` file for things like git author name.
 Mine looks like this:

 ```sh
 # Git credentials